feross/run-parallel/README.md

 `callback` is immediately called with the value of the error.
 Once the `tasks` have completed, the results are passed to the final `callback` as an array.

+It is also possible to use an object instead of an array.
+Each property will be run as a function and the results will be passed to the final `callback` as an object instead of an array.
+This can be a more readable way of handling the results.

 ##### arguments

-- `tasks` - An array containing functions to run.
+- `tasks` - An array or object containing functions to run.
 Each function is passed a `callback(err, result)` which it must call on completion with an error `err` (which can be `null`) and an optional `result` value.
 - `callback(err, results)` - An optional callback to run once all the functions have completed.
-This function gets a results array containing all the result arguments passed to the task callbacks.
+This function gets a results array (or object) containing all the result arguments passed to the task callbacks.

 ##### example